German actors' COVID videos spark controversy | DW | 23.04.2021

 Among the most prominent politicians to have approved the campaign was Hans-Georg Maassen, the controversial former head of Germany's domestic intelligence agency who has also been accused of courting the far right.
 Member of parliament Joana Cotar, from the far-right AfD party, has also promoted the series of clips on Twitter as material to reflect upon.

-Following the backlash, actors Wotan Wilke Möhring and Heike Makatsch were the first to decide to have their clips removed from the series.
+Following the backlash, actors Wotan Wilke Möhring, Heike Makatsch and Meret Becker were the first to decide to have their clips removed from the series.

 Heike Makatsch, who has appeared in Hollywood films including Resident Evil (2002), Love Actually (2003) and The Book Thief (2013), had contributed a sketch in which she explained why she wouldn't go to the door, even though the doorbell kept ringing.
 To be truly consequent in our measures to curb the spread of the virus, she pointed out in the satirical clip, we shouldn't even open the door to accept packages and delivery services.